 Certainly, to recommend restrictions on the movement of capital to foreign destinations is verboten for libertarians.
 Similarly, a free society cannot make it illegal for employers to transact over the Internet.
 The emigration end of the outsourcing problem is thus taboo for liberty lovers.
 The right of exit – the ability to take one’s money and run – must be inviolable.

 But conversely, the immigration aspect of the job quagmire ought to become fair game for libertarians.
+America’s immigration policy manifests the transfer society at its worst.
+And as long as we have a profligate welfare state, there’s nothing wrong in stopping would-be parasites at the border.

 Likewise, there’s nothing wrong in refusing work visas that will only result in the dispossession of perfectly qualified American workers – workers who are forced to subsidize the high-tech industry lobby and the hordes of immigrants they bring in.
 That policy is a gross injustice, one that cries out for moral opposition from those truly concerned with individual rights.